Comparing Octopus Energy British Gas for Customer Service

 Total Score Octopus 67/75 British Gas 60/75

-The results are pretty close, despite Octopus leading the score across most of the tests.
+Despite Octopus leading the score across most of the tests; the results are pretty close.
 Octopus ahead by seven points only.
 Mainly driven by their super speediness to reply to questions.
 Both energy brands did well in their answers to the direct debits question and the KWH question.
 And both struggled somewhat with the smart meter question.

 The final consideration is how much energy did Michelle use with British Gas and what did it cost compared to me with Octopus?

-I am on the Octopus 12-month fixed energy plan costing 12.74p per unit of electricity with a daily standing charge of 18.9p.
+I am on the Octopus 12-month fixed energy plan.
+It costs 12.74p per unit of electricity with a daily standing charge of 18.9p.
 This is where I seem to be using a lot less energy than Michelle.
 In the same time period, I have used 343 units with Michelle using almost double.
 This seems strange as we have similar sized houses and families.
 Michelle is on the Home Energy Secure August 2019 rate.

 Interesting that we in the Mummypenny household use more gas, so heating of house and water.
 Perhaps I am leaving the heating on for too long in the house during the day.

-It is such an interesting exercise to compare usage and lifestyles in this much detail to see where savings could be made.
+It is such an interesting exercise to compare usage and lifestyles in this much detail.
 Looking at the kwh hour charges it looks like our usage costs are similar just that Michelle on British Gas uses a lot more electricity.
 I would suggest the most economic washing machine going!!

 This is a post in collaboration with Octopus Energy.
 If you are interested in switching your energy over to Octopus there is £50 cash back bonus for you and I and I would be ever so grateful if you used this link Octopus Energy